mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 ## 5. Testing and QA

-By now, your code should be looking great, with all the right licenses and up and running in no time.
+By now, your code should be looking great, with all the right licenses, and up and running in no time.
 So, how about squashing some [virtual] bugs?
 The list below might help you setting up a proper QA environment and fixing bugs before the come crawling to your production servers.

 * **[Surefire][12] plugin**
 * **[Failsafe][13] plugin**